EmilStenstrom/json-tagger/README.md

 3. Get a UDPipe model file

 Download the latest version of the udipe models from http://ufal.mff.cuni.cz/udpipe#download.
-Pick the language you are interested in, and put that file inside the *data* directory.
+Pick the language you are interested in, create a *data* directory in the root of the project, and put the *.udipe* file there.
 Now update the path to the file in ud_helper, and in actions.py if you use a language other than Swedish.
+Done!

 4. Start the local web server